 - As part of a wider review of the University’s ethical framework and its anti-corruption, fraud and bribery policies, further training will be delivered to staff on these topics.
 This training will be adapted to incorporate reference to the Modern Slavery Act and the and the University’s obligations in this regard.

 - Any concerns or questions about matters related to this Statement should be addressed to the University Secretary in the first instance.

-- This statement has been reviewed and approved by the University’s Executive Board and Council and will be further reviewed on an annual basis.
+- This statement was reviewed and approved by the University’s Executive Board on 8 November 2023 and Council on 29 November 2023 and will be further reviewed on an annual basis.